Inflammation can result from different kinds of bacteria or viruses.

-Types of conjunctivitis
+Types of pink eye

-There are three different types of conjunctivitis:
+There are three different types of conjunctivitis, depending on the cause.

-The rest of this article focuses on infective conjunctivitis.
+This article will focus on infective conjunctivitis.

 Symptoms of infective conjunctivitis